chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 **Why This Is Valuable:**

-Sometimes you don't know what you're looking for.
+Sometimes you don't know what you are looking for.
 Supervised learning requires you to define the question upfront ("Will this loan default?").
-Unsupervised learning is for when you're asking "What patterns exist that I don't even know about?"
+Unsupervised learning is for when you are asking "What patterns exist that I don't even know about?"

 Humans can't analyze 10 million customer records and spot subtle patterns.
 Unsupervised learning can.